astrcrai/prospero-docs/docs/source/highlights.rst

 2023
 ------

+* | Constraining the shape of dark matter haloes with globular clusters
+  | Reina-Campos, M. et al., 2023, Monthly Notices of the Royal Astronomical Society (submitted)

 * | Are the fates of supermassive black holes and galaxies determined by individual mergers, or by the properties of their host haloes?
   | Davies, J.J., Pontzen, A., and Crain, R.A., 2023, Monthly Notices of the Royal Astronomical Society (submitted)